Skip to main content

 • explain and discuss how the principles of behaviourism and the cognitive model of psychology are applied in current psychotherapeutic practice

-• explain and discuss - within a cognitive-behavioural model - the aetiology of specific disorders treated by Cognitive Behaviour Therapy within the NHS
+• explain and discuss the aetiology of specific disorders treated by CBT within the NHS

-• explain and discuss some of the specific techniques that are used within this treatment approach, with reference to relevant research relating to these techniques
+• explain and discuss specific techniques used within this treatment approach, with reference to relevant research

-• demonstrate an understanding of the development of ideas within this field, and of contemporary approaches and issues - in particular third wave approaches - and the implications for practice
+• understand the development of ideas within this field, and of contemporary approaches and issues and the implications for practice

 • compare and contrast CBT and other forms of therapeutic intervention with reference to relevant research